 A. This is a very crucial question and is often misunderstood.
 The design, selections and approval phases should be expected to take several weeks each.
 Your manufacturing lead time will not start until after all designs /selections are complete, all questions have been answered, the sales order /cabinet drawings are approved and you have given us a down payment.
-Our manufacturing lead times vary based on demand, however our Designers will keep you aware of current leads times through your process so there are no surprises.
+Our manufacturing lead times vary based on demand, however our Designers will keep you aware of current lead times through your process so there are no surprises.

 Q. What will the next step be?

 A. Once you feel comfortable with your selections and your overall price it’s time for the Approval Phase.

 Q. What will we be doing in the Approval Phase?

 A. The purpose of the Approval Phase is for all decision makers to carefully review their decisions, sign off on the sales order and cabinet drawings and make the down payment.